Residential Proctor Job Description & QualificationsProgram Dates and Times:

 - Joining a team of dedicated staff who are passionate about developing talent in gifted students.

 - Competitive compensation with meals and private room in residence hall included.

 Within their wide array of duties and responsibilities, VSA Proctors are expected to:

-- Help maintain a safe, cordial, and supportive residential community for students
+- Curate a safe, cordial, and supportive residential community for all students and staff.

-- Assist with various administrative duties as they arise
+- Assist with various administrative duties and processes to ensure smooth operations.

 - Be a current undergraduate or graduate student.

 - Have experience working with teenagers in a youth development setting.
 (Residential life/camp counseling experience a plus.)